KnuteLute/Transformers_and_TsetlinMachines_for_Bearing_Faults/README.md

   - ``NASA_MTM_binary.ipynb``: MTM using binary embedding.
   - ``NASA_MTM_thermometer.ipynb``: MTM using thermometer embedding.

+To run the TM scripts, there is no currently known way to do so using Windows without using WSL.
+For Linux/WSL, the dependencies are listed as imports in the scripts.
 All scripts for TM models are structured similarly.
 To run any of them, follow these steps:
 - **CWRU:**
   - Open script from ``TsetlinMachine->CWRU`` in a code editor that supports IPython notebooks.